NicoleSanG/NicoleSanG-portfolio/README.md

 Hero image courtesy of https://www.freepik.com/
 GitHub and LinkedIn icons: https://icons8.com/icons

-Code used to direct the user to the deployed projects on a new window when clicked on the portfolio work section (onclick="window.open('/path')), suggested by tutor Phillip Loyd during a tutoring session.
+I've implemented code to open deployed projects in a new window when users click on the portfolio work section.
+This was suggested by tutor Phillip Loyd during a tutoring session.
+Code snippet in HTML:
+onclick="window.open('/path')

 ## License
 MIT License